SECTION 3 HISTORY (1887-2013)

 In 1943, Section 3 member and Grand President Fred A. Gilson retired from the Grand Lodge.
 To succeed him, the representatives at the 1943 Convention chose another Section 3 member, Perry Daubenfeld, who became the Grand Lodge’s 11th President.

-Leo Eschette served on every Schobermesse committee from 1934 until his passing in 1967 and held the position of Section 3 President from 1937 to 1949.
+Leo Eschette served on every Schobermesse committee from 1934 until 1967 and held the position of Section 3 President from 1937 to 1949.
 He later became the Grand Lodge’s 13th President, a role he held until 1965.
+Eschette passed away on March 6, 1984, and was laid to rest at the All Saints Catholic Cemetery and Mausoleum in Des Plaines, Illinois, (Sec 6 Lot N 1/2 8 Block 6 Grave 3).

 Perry Daubenfeld was born on August 14, 1879, in Reckingen (Mersch), Luxembourg, to Jean P. and Catherine Loesch Daubenfeld.
 In 1893, he immigrated to America and settled in Chenoa, Illinois.
 On December 3, 1900, he enlisted in the United States Marine Corps and saw active duty in Panama and the Philippines.
 After his discharge, he returned to Illinois, where he married Louise Stoerzbach of Dixon, Illinois, and together they raised two children, Alfred and Hilda.